 These Regulations prescribe functions in relation to the Director of Public Prosecutions of the Commonwealth that enable the director to bring prosecutions and proceedings for offences against the Agvet Codes or the Agvet Regulations.

-These Regulations prescribe detailed provisions of the Agvet Code.
+These Regulations prescribe and specify a number of matters relating to the operation of the Agvet Code.

 These Regulations prescribe the state laws under which an agricultural or veterinary chemical product is registered under the Collection of Levy Act and specifies the rate of levy applicable.

 Agricultural and Veterinary Chemicals Code Ingredient Determination 2015